-India's Swachh Bharat sanitation campaign has triggered many novel schemes aiming to improve the country's sanitation.
-Now, tech giant Google has joined the battle to clean up India's toilet habits, by mapping public toilets.
+India's Swachh Bharat (Clean India) campaign has triggered many novel schemes aiming to reach everyone with a decent toilet.
+Now, tech giant Google has joined the battle to clean up India's sanitation habits, by mapping public toilets.
 Anil Cherukupalli, Media and Communications Manager at WaterAid India, put the app to the test.

 India has the dubious distinction of being home to the most number of open defecators, a whopping 560 million of them, in the world!
 The country also has the highest number of urban dwellers in the world (more than 157 million) without access to safe private toilets.

 But India is seemingly entering a golden age of sanitation.
 Airwaves and public spaces across the country are inundated with messages urging everyone to keep their surroundings clean, build toilets and help end open defecation.
 Governments across the country are on a mission to build millions of toilets to make India open defecation free by 2019.
 Toilets, cleanliness and sanitation have suddenly become buzzwords.
 This is largely due to the Government's flagship Swachh Bharat (Clean India) campaign, which has brought a much-needed spotlight to the dismal state of sanitation in the country.